 A couple of interesting issues regarding water in Otago – many catchments where water is extracted are overallocated for irrigation water – work that one out, water trading is becoming a closer reality where the ‘permitted users’ of water will be able to trade/sell their water to others.
 In Austraila water trading on line has been the saviour of many farmers and growers in the drought areas.

-alex.huffadine@op.ac.nz ( commercial irrigation and monitoring) or jwakelin@op.ac.nz (for water conservation landscaping and green roof plantings specifically)
+For any further information send an email to alex.huffadine@op.ac.nz ( commercial irrigation and monitoring) or jwakelin@op.ac.nz (for water conservation landscaping and green roof plantings specifically)